-The Plan is administered by a committee appointed by the Board of Directors of the Company.
-The committee establishes rules of procedure, interprets the provisions of the Plan, and decides all questions of administration.
+The Plan is administered by a committee appointed by the Board of Directors of the Company, the Employee Benefit Plan Administrative Committee.
+This committee establishes rules of procedure, interprets the provisions of the Plan, and decides all questions of administration.
+A separate committee, the Employee Benefit Plan Investment Committee, is responsible for the appropriateness of the Plan's investment offerings and the monitoring of investments.

-Fidelity Management Trust Company is the trustee of the Plan, Fidelity Investments Institutional Operations Company, Inc. provides record-keeping services for the Plan,
+Fidelity Management Trust Company is the trustee of the Plan, Fidelity Investments Institutional Operations Company, Inc. provides record-keeping services for the Plan.